LPology/Simple-Ajax-Uploader/README.md

 There are 3 required parameters:

-`button` - The HTML element you're using for the upload button
+`button` - The HTML element you're using as the upload button

 `url` - URL of the server side upload handler